 Universidad Veritas is located about a ten minute drive from the city centre and was one of the four founding private universities in Costa Rica after the misconception of the state being in control of higher education was overlooked.
 The institution is now over 40 years old and in that time as a result of the work and effort of the faculty and students it has heavily contributed to the economic, social and cultural development of the country.
-Veritas currently holds the Ecological Blue Flag, and will be a Carbon Neutral campus by 2018.
+Veritas currently holds the Ecological Blue Flag, and have been a Carbon Neutral campus since 2018.